Run Service

 Description

 • For most types of jobs, this parameter is optional.
-The default (when not defined) is all jobs in the specified folder.
-You can specify a single job or use the asterisk * wildcard to specify multiple jobs.
+If the parameter is not defined, the default is all jobs in the specified folder.
+You can define a single job or use the * wildcard to specify multiple jobs.

 • For a z/OS job, specify either a single job or * for all jobs in the folder.

-For a z/OS job : The name of the z/OS library that contains the jobs
+Defines the name of the z/OS library that contains the jobs.

 Example: CTMP.V900.SCHEDULE